 A HATE CRIME?
 Men who whistle at a woman may end up in court if wolf whistling becomes a hate crime in the United Kingdom.
 There are some proposals to count misogyny as a hate crime instead of a hate incident.

 In fact, wolf whistling is not illegal in the United Kingdom.
 It would be very unlikely to result in prosecution until or unless the laws change.

 Note: All the information and references in this section come from the Police National Legal Database.
 Contact them for further clarification if you cannot find the answer you were looking for.

-Frequently Asked Questions about Police Enforcement in the United Kingdom
+Police Questions and Answers: FAQs about Law Enforcement in the United Kingdom